shreddedbacon/twc-controller/README.md

 ## Installation

 The preferred installation method is using docker and docker-compose.
+But bundled with `cloud-init` that HypriotOS offers makes this simpler, see the following `Mac / Linux Users` and `Windows Users` sections on installing using HypriotOS.

 Using HypriotOS as the preferred operating system as it comes pre-bundled with docker.
 You can use the `flash` tool [here](https://github.com/hypriot/flash) to install the HypriotOS to an SD card to install in your RaspberryPi.

-### Mac / Linux users
+### Mac / Linux Users

+> Note: if you don't have a powerwall, and want to use the `fake-powerwall` service, this is not currently supported by this method of installation (it is coming)

-You can use flash to install hypriot with the accompanying user-data.yml onto the SD card.
+You can use `flash` tool above to install HypriotOS with the accompanying user-data.yml onto the SD card.

+Edit `user-data.yml` and change the following:

+* `YOUR_WIFI_SSID` - change this to your WiFi SSID
+* `YOUR_WIFI_PSK_PASSWORD` - change this to your WiFi Password

 ```
 cp example-user-data.yml user-data.yml
 # edit user-data.yml accordingly then flash the SD card